kshedden/seqmatch/README.md

   and gene files (the gene file name should be the output file of the previous step).
 Then adjust the run parameters if desired, and run `qsub run.pbs` to fully process one read file.
-This currently takes around five hours (for aound 90M distinct reads and 60M distinct genes, using 20 hashes, and PMatch around 0.9-1).
+This currently takes around five hours (for around 90M distinct reads and 60M distinct genes, using 20 hashes, and PMatch around 0.9-1).

 __Goal and approach__